Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On proto-billiards maps and Poincar e return maps

-If any $v$-trajectory is \emph{somewhere} transversal to $\d X_1$, then by an argument as in \cite{K4}, these data are sufficient for reconstructing the smooth topological types of $(X_i, \mathcal F(v_i))$ (basically, since the solution of an ODE depend smoothly on the initial data).
-Assuming that $df_1 = df_2$ in the vicinity of $\d X_1$ (this is hypotheses is very restrictive: it implies the existence of a closed $1$-form $\a$ on $Y$ such that $\a(v) > 0$), the gluing map is the identity on $\d X_1$ and on the tandent bundle $TX|_{\d X_1}$.
+If any $v$-trajectory is \emph{somewhere} transversal to $\d X_1 = \d X_2$ or somewhere quadratically tangent to it, then by an argument as in \cite{K4}, Theorem 4.1 and Lemma 4.3, these data are sufficient for reconstructing the \emph{smooth} topological types of $(X_i, \mathcal F(v_i))$ (basically, since the solutions of an ODE depend smoothly on the initial data).
+Assuming that $df_1 = df_2$ in the vicinity of $\d X_1$ (this is hypotheses is restrictive: it implies the existence of a closed $1$-form $\a$ on $Y$ such that $\a(v) > 0$), the gluing map is the identity on $\d X_1$ and on the tangent bundle $TX|_{\d X_1}$.
 As a result, the foliations $\mathcal F(v_1)$ and $\mathcal F(v_2)$ match differentiably across $\d X_1$. \end{proof}